Prescribing - Self Prescribing & Family Members

-14. You should not prescribe a controlled drug for yourself or someone close to you unless:
+18. Controlled medicines present particular dangers, occasionally associated with drug misuse, addiction and misconduct.
+You must not prescribe a controlled medicine for yourself or someone close to you unless:

-a.
-No other person with the legal right to prescribe is available to assess the patient's clinical condition and to prescribe without a delay which would put the patient's life or health at risk, or cause the patient unacceptable pain, and
+a. no other person with the legal right to prescribe is available to assess and prescribe without a delay which would put your, or the patient’s, life or health at risk or cause unacceptable pain or distress, and

 b.
 That treatment is immediately necessary to:

 i.
 Save life

 ii.
 Avoid serious deterioration in the patient's health, or

 iii.
 Alleviate otherwise uncontrollable pain.

 19. If you prescribe for yourself or someone close to you, you must: a make a clear record at the same time or as soon as possible afterwards.
 The record should include your relationship to the patient (where relevant) and the reason it was necessary for you to prescribe. b tell your own or the patient’s general practitioner (and others treating you or the patient, where relevant) what medicines you have prescribed and any other information necessary for continuing care, unless (in the case of prescribing for somebody close to you) they object.

 We are aware of GPs who have been reported to the GMC for self-prescribing antibiotics.
 Pharmacists will often challenge self-prescribed medication and some will refuse to dispense the prescription.